saksarip/contract-summarizer/README.md

 ## Customizing the summary

-To customize the contract summary provided by the openai text completion model, you can edit the API call being made in App.js.\
+To customize the contract summary provided by the openai text completion model, you can edit the API call being made in App.js.
 `const response = await openai.createChatCompletion({
         max_tokens: 1024,
         model: "gpt-3.5-turbo",
         messages: [
           {
             role: "user",
-            content: `Summarize the following contract in 2 or more paragraphs: ${text}`, },
+            content: "Summarize the following contract in 2 or more paragraphs: ${text}", },
         ],
 });`